 The North Dakota and South Dakota USAOs have sucessfully implemented a tribal re-entry program on the Standing Rock Sioux reservation that pairs returning tribal members who have completed Federal custody or imprisonment with mentors from the tribe.
 Mentors are former federal inmates who guide the returnees though both tribal custom and practices to transition back inot life on the Standing Rock Sioux reservation.
-The Districts do not believe that prosecutions alone will make tribal communities safer; the Fellow will also engage in community outreach with our tribal partners to build cooperative and productive relationships based on mutual trust and respect.
+The Districts do not believe that prosecutions alone will make tribal communities safer; the Fellow will also engage in community outreach with their tribal partners to build cooperative and productive relationships based on mutual trust and respect.
 The Fellow will join AUSAs in providing training and information to local school officials, Indian Health Service personnel, community groups, and youth organizations.
 The Fellow will also participate in meetings with law enforcement, domestic violence and abuse advocates, state and tribal social services providers, and medical personnel to address the best ways to protect the most vulnerable victims – children – to ensure the provision of all necessary services and address criminal matters.
 The Fellow will help increase coordination between the federal government's prosecution responsibility nd the tribal prosecutor's offices.
 The greatest benefit of this Fellowship will be an increased awareness of, and first-hand exposure to, the problems besetting Indian country and how the United States Department of Justice can employ creative solutions to these problems.